South Carolina General Assembly

 Report:

-(D) An Each year, an eligible charitable organization shall provide the department with a written certification that it meets all criteria to be considered an eligible charitable organization.
-The organization shall also notify the department of any changes that may affect eligibility under this section.
+The bill requires each eligible charitable organization to provide DOR with a written certification confirming that it meets all eligibility criteria.
 In order to be recertified, the eligible charitable organization must provide the department with the number and total amount of voluntary cash contributions in the previous tax year as well as a copy of a compilation, review, or compliance audit of the organization's financial statements relating to the grants received, conducted by a certified public accounting firm.
+Additionally, DOR is required to compile a list of eligible charitable organizations and make the list publicly available.

 _______